StyGazeTalk: Learning Stylized Generation of Gaze and Head Dynamics: Method

+We extract contextualized audio features using Wav2Vec~2.0~\cite{baevski2020wav2vec20frameworkselfsupervised}.
+For each step $t$, an audio window $\mathbf{A}_{t:t+M-1}$ from the raw waveform is encoded and projected into a $d$-dimensional space $\tilde{\mathbf{A}}_{t:t+M-1}$, while the previous motion window $\mathbf{X}_{t-1:t+M-1}$ is mapped to $d$-dimension as $\tilde{\mathbf{X}}_{t-1:t+M-1}$.
+We adopt a two-stage scheme: a contrastive style encoder (SE) is first pretrained following~\cite{contrastivelearning1, contrastivelearning2, contrastivelearning3} to learn a continuous style embedding, producing

+which captures stable gaze–head dynamic style within the local window.
+We concatenate audio features, motion features, and the style vector to form the generator input $\mathbf{Z}_t \in \mathbb{R}^{M \times (2d + d_s)}$.
+A multi-layer LSTM generator (MG) then processes $\mathbf{Z}_t$, with learnable initial states $(\mathbf{h}_0,\mathbf{c}_0)$ encoding shared temporal priors and ensuring coherence across windows, to predict the next motion segment:

-While our model focuses solely on generating dynamic gaze and head motion, we optionally combine the output with shape, jaw pose, and expression parameters extracted using EMOCA~\cite{EMOCA} during the inference stage.
-This fusion is used for visualization purposes to produce complete and animatable face representations, and does not influence model training or prediction.
+While our model predicts only dynamic gaze and head motion, we optionally fuse these outputs with shape, jaw, and expression parameters extracted by EMOCA~\cite{EMOCA} at inference for visualization.
+This fusion is used solely to render complete facial animations and does not affect training or prediction.